IntersectMBO/cardano-updates/posts/2022-08-31-consensus.markdown

 # Executive summary

-- Most of the heavy lifting required to integrate the Conway era has been done.
+- We did most of the heavy lifting required to integrate the Conway era.
 - We have property tests for the UTxO HD backing store API implementations.
 A possible bug was identified.
 Work is ongoing to make sure the property-tests cover all the relevant cases.